Dr. David Naysmith witnessed a child go into anaphylactic shock (a life-threatening allergic reaction) after eating a peanut butter cookie.

 This was during a family outing with physician friends on a remote island on the coast of British Columbia, Canada, hours away from any medical help.

 Without the right medication, all these well-trained people could do nothing to help this child.
 Fortunately, the child survived.

-But that scare inspired Dr. Naismith to create the At-Risk Rescue Kit, a transportable pouch with personalized instructions and critical medication that allows anyone with no medical experience to assist the person at risk and potentially save their life.
+But that scare inspired Dr. Naysmith to create the At-Risk Rescue Kit, a transportable pouch with personalized instructions and critical medication that allows anyone with no medical experience to assist the person at risk and potentially save their life.

-During the development of the At Risk Rescue Kit, Dr. Naismith realized that schools are a high-risk environment and created the At-Risk Rescue Station, a durable and transportable mat that displays up to 24 At-Risk Rescue Kit at the same time.
+During the development of the At Risk Rescue Kit, Dr. Naysmith realized that schools are a high-risk environment and created the At-Risk Rescue Station, a durable and transportable mat that displays up to 24 At-Risk Rescue Kit at the same time.